LILiK-117bis/ca_manager/README.md

 The server logs can be found at `/home/request/request_server.log`

+A playbook example can be found in `ansible.yaml`

 #### ca-shell

 This is a shell for a user, the shell limits the commands to the one we are interested, like generating a SSH/SSL CA, signing keys.